The answer to that long fought debate as to which baseball player was the best violinist of all time is this man, Sonny Senerchia.

 Senerchia didn’t stick.
 He pitched a season with Sioux City in the Western League and called it a career.
 He went home and picked up his violin.

-When he did begin playing the violin seriously again he found at first it “seemed like a toothpick” in his hands.
+When he began playing the violin seriously again he found at first it “seemed like a toothpick” in his hands.
 “I had to put a lot of time into music when I came back,” Senerchia said.
 “On a lot of jobs, I was competing with men who never left music.
 There was a tremendous amount of tension and pressure – just like in baseball.”

 He never touched the violin during the baseball season, and didn’t get much chance to play it in the off-season either.
 “I would play it on occasion” he recalled, “but only to fill a need.
 It was difficult anyway, because at the end of each season, I’d have calluses at the bottom of each finger and my joints would be very tight – and you have to be loose to play the violin.”